synapseweb3/forcerelay/UPGRADING.md

 ## v1.0.0-rc.0

-> These instructions assume that you are running Hermes v0.15.0.
+> These instructions assume that you are running Forcerelay v0.15.0.
 > If you are running an older version, please refer the corresponding
 > in reverse chronological order to update to v0.15.0 first and then
 > follow these instructions.

 ### Commands now use flags instead of positional arguments

-From this version forward, all Hermes commands now use flags exclusively instead of positional arguments.
+From this version forward, all Forcerelay commands now use flags exclusively instead of positional arguments.

 For example, in version 0.15.0 the `create client` command would be invoked